wp-graphql/wp-graphql-woocommerce/docs/using-customer-data-and-mutations.md

 ![Login page to dashboard](images/login-to-account-dashboard.gif)

 This code is rather simple.
 We display a welcome message with links to the other account pages.
-If the user is not authenticated, there redirected back to login.
+If the user is not authenticated, they are redirected back to login.

 ## Orders Page